 During the term, we will try to visit a current museum exhibit in London pertaining to one or more of our course topics

-Method of assessmentThe written exam will count for 70%.
-Coursework will count for 30% towards the final mark.
+Method of assessmentThe written exam will count for 60%.
+Coursework will count for 30% (essay) and 10% (class participation) towards the final mark.

 - Butler, J. 1990.
 Gender Trouble: feminism and the subversion of identity.
 London: Routledge.
 Introduction: Pages 1-34.

 - Frances, E. Mascia Lees & P. Sharpe, 1992.
 Introduction: Soft Tissue Modification and the Horror Within, in Tattoo, Torture, Mutilation, & Adornment: the denaturalisation of the body in culture & text.
 Albany: SUNY Press.